DENGYONGZHEN/devops-space/SAA-C03 for self learning - 副本.md

 - ##### C. Use AWS Network Firewall to create the required rules for traffic inspection and traffic filtering for the production VPC.
 - D. Use AWS Firewall Manager to create the required rules for traffic inspection and traffic filtering for the production VPC.

-#### Question #16

-A company hosts a **data lake** on AWS.
-The data lake consists of data in Amazon S3 and Amazon RDS for PostgreSQL.
-The company needs a **reporting solution that provides data visualization and includes all the data sources within the data lake.** **Only the company's management team should have full access to all the visualizations.
-The rest of the company should have only limited access.**
-Which solution will meet these requirements?

-- A. Create an analysis in Amazon QuickSight.
-Connect all the data sources and create new datasets.
-Publish dashboards to visualize the data.
-Share the dashboards with the appropriate IAM roles.
-- ##### B. Create an analysis in Amazon QuickSight.
-Connect all the data sources and create new datasets.
-Publish dashboards to visualize the data.
-Share the dashboards with the appropriate users and groups.
-- C. Create an AWS Glue table and crawler for the data in Amazon S3.
-Create an AWS Glue extract, transform, and load (ETL) job to produce reports.
-Publish the reports to Amazon S3.
-Use S3 bucket policies to limit access to the reports.
-- D. Create an AWS Glue table and crawler for the data in Amazon S3.
-Use Amazon Athena Federated Query to access data within Amazon RDS for PostgreSQL.
-Generate reports by using Amazon Athena.
-Publish the reports to Amazon S3.
-Use S3 bucket policies to limit access to the reports.

 #### Question #24